Stockholder Engagement

 Compensation Program Design Changes

-The following table highlights several design changes we implemented in fiscal 2021 in response to feedback received from our stockholders.
+The following tables highlight several design changes we implemented in fiscal 2023 and fiscal 2022 in response to feedback received from our stockholders:

 Compensation Best Practices